nais/doc/docs/legal/roles-responsibilities.md

 - The product team is responsible for their applications' service accounts and the service account credentials
 - The product team is responsible for the data in the database
 - The product team is responsible for how the database is configured (e.g how backup is configured)
+- The product team is responsible for monitoring the postgres instance, and acting upon the alerts.
 - The product team is responsible for knowing how to restore a backup
 - The product team is responsible for informing the nais team if they need any changes in tooling for provisioning and operating the database
 - The nais team is responsible for aggregating and prioritizing requirements for changes in provisioning and operating tooling